bucs110fall2023/final-project-literally-anything/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
 1. Main class managing properties of the main game
 2. Controller class to handle game states and interactions
 3. Player class containing properties of the player and player movement